wmhall/tidyr_lesson/tidyr_lesson.md

 Other resources and what to learn next
 --------------------------------------

 -   Hadley Wickham's excellent R for Data Science book has a number of great chapters on tidy data.
-I used his book to help put togther this lesson.
+I used his book to help put together this lesson.
 The whole book is available for free [here](http://r4ds.had.co.nz).

 -   Hadley Wickham's journal article on tidy data, [here](http://vita.had.co.nz/papers/tidy-data.pdf).

 -   Check out the join functions that are part of `dplyr`.
-These help you combine dataframes.
+These help you combine data frames.

--   The `nest()` function helps you easily create dataframes that have nested lists (i.e. what Jenny talked about last week); these are very powerful when used with `purrr`.
+-   The `nest()` function helps you easily create data frames that have nested lists (i.e. what Jenny talked about last week); these are very powerful when used with `purrr`.

 Solutions to challenge problems
 -------------------------------